vsg-dev/vsgTutorial/2_Foundations/IO.md

 int main(int, char**)
 {
-    auto options = vsg::Options::create();
+    // create the options object that will tell the vsg::read() function what to use when reading files/istreams auto options = vsg::Options::create();

     // set up the paths
     options->paths = vsg::getEnvPaths("VSG_FILE_PATH");

-    // assing the ReaderWriter's to use when read/writing options->add(vsgXchange::all::create());
+    // assign the ReaderWriter's to use when read/writing options->add(vsgXchange::all::create());

-    // load GLTF model use vsgXchange::assimp that is included in vsgXchange::all, passing in options so read knows what to use. auto model = vsg::read_cast<vsg::Node>("FlightHelmet.gltf", options);
+    // load GLTF model using vsgXchange::assimp that is included in vsgXchange::all, passing in options so read knows what to use auto model = vsg::read_cast<vsg::Node>("FlightHelmet.gltf", options);

     return 0;
 }